-The NETLOGON_DB_CHANGE message is used to indicate that one or more changes have taken place in the account database, and carries an indication of the changes from the PDC to the BDC.
-Because it is sent in the open, this is a hint, and the BDC must connect to the PDC over a reliable transport and secure connection to obtain the actual change.
-The following is the format of the payload of a mailslot message used in Netlogon replication, as specified in section 3.6.
+The NETLOGON_DB_CHANGE message is used to indicate that one or more changes have taken place in the account database, and carries an indication of the changes from the PDC to the backup domain controller (BDC).
+Because it is sent in the open, this is a hint, and the BDC MUST connect to the PDC over a reliable transport and secure connection to obtain the actual change.
+The following is the format of the payload of a mailslot message that is used in Netlogon replication, as specified in section 3.6.

 The DBChangeInfo field represents information about a state of one of the databases (security account manager (SAM) built-in database, Security Account Manager (SAM) database, or Local Security Authority (LSA) database).
 The number of DBChangeInfo fields is specified by the DBCount field.
-The format of the DBChangeInfo field is described below.
+The format of the DBChangeInfo field is defined in the following table.